Test: HTML LI element in a OL with a sub OL (posinset)

 Rationale: A screen reader user needs to know their position in a list.

-Examples of assistive technologies support this assertion:
+Examples of assistive technologies support this expectation:

 - When in an ordered list context, the role might be conveyed with the position of the list item (1, 2, 3, etc.).